Our future medical workforce

 Medical Deans’ annual survey of medical graduates provides vital information and insights on our future doctors’ demographics, education, experience and career aspirations that helps to develop policies and initiatives to support the medical workforce we need.

 Reflecting the ongoing work to encourage, develop and train graduates with an interest in future rural practice, latest data reveals that nearly 36% of medical graduates are looking to practice outside a capital city once they qualify.
-This number has been consistently growing, with a 2.1% increase from the previous year.
+This number has been consistently growing, and is more than the general population living outside capital cities in Australia.

 Increasing the opportunities for these rurally-inclined graduates to continue their medical studies and training in regional locations must be a priority for policy-makers across jurisdictions, building on the successful work of the rural clinical schools and the establishment of the Regional Training Hubs.

-Medical graduates’ interest in teaching as part of their future career remains extremely high (over 85%) as does interest in research (63%) with 24% undecided.
+Medical graduates’ interest in teaching as part of their future career remains extremely high (85%) as does interest in research (64%) with 20% undecided.

 Growing and supporting a medical workforce that meets community needs